Data-Science-for-Linguists-2019/Gendered-Interaction-Online/progress_report.md

 ### Moving Forward with the Data
 My biggest accomplishment for this progress report is probably found in finishing up my data reorganization.
 I created and combined dataframes for posts and responses for all of my files.
 This can be found in the same modification file that I started in the first progress report, which is found [here](exploratory_data_analysis/modifying_dataset.ipynb).
 In the file, I walk through the process of how I combined these files and made them my own.
 I also pickled the files so I could reopen them in a new Jupyter Notebook file dedicated to more in-depth analysis.

-Moving on to some more formal analysis can be found in my [exploratory data analysis - main analysis](exploratory_data_analysis/main_analysis.ipynb).
+Moving on to some more formal analysis can be found in my [main analysis](main_analysis.ipynb).
 In this file, I reiterate some basic analysis of the files to keep it all in one place, as well as delving a little deeper.
 I then began to move on to conduct some basic linguistic analysis, and have so far completed the token count and average sentence length.
 However, since my files are so large, I conducted this analysis on a much smaller sample.

 ### Data Size
 I am using 5 files: Facebook Congress posts, Facebook Wiki posts, Fitocracy posts, Reddit posts, and TED posts.
 These are each made up of posts and their corresponding responses (except for the TED file - this only has responses as the original source was a video and not a post).
 I have them organized so that each response has it's own row, since many times there are multiple responses per post.
 When this happens, the info about the post is repeated in each row, but the info about the response is unique to that row.
 The actual sizes are: